pdehaye/pdehaye.github.io/posts/connected-course-introduction.rst

 I am also interested in the community of this course itself: are there marked differences between STEM and other fields?
 How to make STEM higher ed professors at research institutions understand the importance of those issues?
 How to communicate that bad decisions now could significantly affect the future of their profession?

+I am not entirely sure of how sustained my effort in the course will be, but will do my best!